McKee skips coronavirus briefing amid clashes with Raimondo team

 Not that tension between Raimondo and McKee is a new phenomenon.

-The two Democrats have never been close, and McKee complained throughout 2020 that Raimondo had not included him in her inner circle as she battled the pandemic.
+The two Democrats have never been close, and McKee complained throughout 2020 that Raimondo had not brought him into her inner circle as she battled the pandemic.
 (When she invited him to the first coronavirus briefing after Biden nominated her, McKee pointed out it was his first time on the stage.)
-The governor and her advisers have at times sounded dismissive of McKee over the years.
+The governor and her advisers, for their part, have at times sounded dismissive of McKee over the years.

+Nor is it the first time in Rhode Island when there has been little love lost between the governor and lieutenant governor, who are elected separately and do not run as a ticket, unlike in Massachusetts.

+While Gov. Lincoln Chafee brought Lt.
+Gov. Elizabeth Roberts into his administration to work on health care, his predecessor Don Carcieri infamously failed to tell Roberts when he was traveling to Iraq at the time of the “December Debacle” snowstorm in 2007.
+And Roberts’ predecessor as lieutenant governor, Charlie Fogarty, had wound up running against Carcieri and nearly defeating him in 2006.

-For now, it’s still uncertain how much longer the governor’s office will be in limbo.
+For now, it’s still uncertain how much longer the governor’s office will be in limbo in Rhode Island.

 The U.S. Senate is set to return from recess next week, and Sen. Jack Reed told 12 News over the weekend that he hopes Raimondo’s confirmation vote will be scheduled quickly once they get back.
 The assumption at the State House is that McKee should be in charge by the end of next week.